Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 Paul says the shield of faith extinguishes the flaming arrows of the evil one.
 Anxious thoughts often arrive like arrows — sudden, sharp, destabilizing.
 Faith does not argue with the thought.
 It holds up a shield: God said otherwise.

 For this step, choose one specific anxious thought you are carrying and respond to it with a Scripture phrase.
 For example: if the thought is “Something terrible is going to happen,” your shield might be “You keep in perfect peace those whose minds are stayed on You” (Isaiah 26:3).
 Repeat it slowly, three times.
 You are not suppressing the thought — you are intercepting it with truth.
-This is what Christian meditation has always been about: filling the mind with God’s Word so fear has nowhere to settle.
+This is what biblical Christian meditation has always been about: filling the mind with God’s Word so fear has nowhere to settle.

 Step 4 — The Helmet of Salvation (2 minutes)